a-maze-d/fledex/livebooks/README.md

 It is recommended that when you look at the different livebooks you look at the [Architecture Overview](../docs/architecture.md) in parallel.
 Take also a look at the [Hardware](../docs/hardware.md) description, because you need to have your hardware setup ready to run anything on a real led strip.
 Most examples can be run in the livebook and don't require any additional hardware.

+The different livebooks have been categorized:

+* **intro:** You probably want to start with this one
+* **background:** You can skip this livebook, except if you want to understand the evolution of the library
+* **details:** You should probably look at those livebooks, because it explains some details and generic concepts.
+You can do so either right from the beginning, or at a later point in time (when you feel that it's time to learn more about it)
+* **usage:** Those livebooks you really should look at to learn how to use the library

-# 1. First steps with an LED strip
+# 1. First steps with an LED strip (intro)
 The first livebook has nothing to do with the Fledex library, but describes on how to set up the [RaspberryPi](https://www.raspberrypi.org/), how to connect the LED strip to it and how we can communicate with it via the SPI bus.
 It also shows how easy it is to communicate to an LED strip.
 At the same time it is cumbersome, due the sheer number of LEDs that can be addressed.
 This example is good to

-- ensure that everything everything is set up correctly (before we bring the complexity of a library in)
+- ensure that everything is set up correctly (before we bring the complexity of a library in)
 - get an understanding on why Fledex was created in the first place to make the definition of the strip easier

 We don't really want to work on this level

-# 2. Fledex: First steps
+# 2. Fledex: First steps (background)
 The first steps with the Fledex library.
 The example shows how the LED strip can be emulated with the Kino driver, but it does contain commented out code for the SPI driver too to send it to a real LED strip.